-The following commands can be run from the command line, whether that is on the machine itself or inside the Kafka Monitor container depends on the setup chosen above.
+The follwing commands can be ran from the command line, whether that is on the machine itself or inside the Kafka Monitor container depends on the setup chosen above.

-1) We now need to feed the cluster a crawl request.
-This is done via the same Kafka Monitor python script, but with different command line arguments.
+1. We now need to feed the cluster a crawl request.
+This is done via the same Kafka Monitor python script, but with different command line arguements.